Amboseli Baboon Research Project: Background

 The initial study of the project ran in 1963 - 1964, with a brief follow-up study in 1969.
 These laid the groundwork for the long-term, coordinated project which began in 1971.
 Since then, individually recognized baboons within the study groups have been followed on a near-daily basis.

 The project was founded by Stuart Altmann and Jeanne Altmann (member of the United States National Academy of Sciences).

 Present day

-The project is currently co-directed by Jeanne Altmann and Susan Alberts, with Beth Archie and Jenny Tung serving as associate directors.
-The majority of the project's data are collected by three long-term field observers, Raphael Mututua, who is also the project manager in Kenya, Serah Sayialel, and Kinyua Warutere.
+The project is currently co-directed by Susan Alberts, Beth Archie and Jenny Tung.
+The majority of the project's observational data are collected by long-term field observers in Kenya.

-Its funding has come from a number of sources over the years, including the National Science Foundation, National Institutes of Health, and the Chicago Zoological Society.
+Its funding has come from a number of sources over the years, including the National Science Foundation, National Institutes of Health, and the Max Planck Institute for Evolutionary Anthropology.
 The software developed by the project to manage the collected data, Babase, is produced with Open-source software and is itself Open-source software and available to the public.
 Over the period of its existence The Amboseli Baboon Project has produced over 230 peer-reviewed articles, reports, and popular accounts.